Paul Elvstrøm

-Paul Bert Elvstrøm (25 February 1928 – 7 December 2016) was a Danish yachtsman.
-He won four Olympic gold medals and twenty world titles in a range of classes including Snipe, Soling, Star, Flying Dutchman, Finn, 505, and 5.5 Metre.
+Paul Bert Elvstrøm (25 February 1928 – 7 December 2016) was a Danish yachtsman and the founder of Elvstrøm Sails.
+He won four Olympic gold medals and thirteen world titles in a range of classes including Snipe, Soling, Star, Flying Dutchman, Finn, 505, and 5.5 Metre.
 For his achievements, Elvstrøm was chosen as "Danish Sportsman of the Century."

 Early life

 Paul Elvstrøm was born, north of Copenhagen, in a house overlooking the sound between Denmark and Sweden.
 His father was a sea captain but died when Elvstrøm was young, and he was brought up by his mother along with a brother and sister.
 A second brother drowned at the age of 5 when he fell off a seawall near the family home.

 Growing up along the Øresund, Elvstrøm quickly became consumed by sailing, which began with crewing in a club fleet of small clinker keelboats.
-He was soon given an Oslo dinghy by a neighbour who realised Elvstrøm’s mother was too poor to be able to buy one.
+He was soon given an Oslo dinghy by a neighbour who realised Elvstrøm's mother was too poor to be able to buy one.

 In his book Elvstrøm Speaks on Yacht Racing he claimed to be ‘word blind’ and could not read or write when he was at school, which may have been due to dyslexia.
 It is clear that Elvstrøm considered schooling a distraction from sailing: "I was very bad in school," he said, "The only interest I had was in sailing fast…The teacher knew that if I was not at school, I was sailing."

 After leaving school he became a member of the Hellerup Sailing Club, where he gained a reputation as an excellent sailer.
 He was funding himself during this period as a bricklayer, but in 1954 also started cutting sails for club members in his basement.